Volunteers Required Read Easy Cornwall

 Coordinator Supporter

-To be an effective Management Team member or Coordinator, volunteers will be committed and enjoy using their own initiative.
+To be an effective Management Team member, volunteers will be committed and enjoy using their own initiative.
 Ideally, they will also be confident, as well as passionate about helping others and bringing their community together.
 In general our volunteers are likely to need to have the equivalent of around one day per week to spare and some of this time needs to be within the working week in order to network with other organisations.
-Though some roles, particularly the Publicity Organiser can require less of a time commitment.
+Though the majority of the roles, particularly the Publicity Organiser, IT Supporter, Safeguarding & Data Champions & Admin/Secretary can require less of a time commitment.

 The impact of learning to read is tangible for both volunteers and new readers.
 The phrase we hear from our new Readers time-and-time again is ‘life-changing’.
 But for our volunteers too the process of helping adults learn to read can have a profound effect on their lives.
 If you’d like to play a key part in helping to transform the lives of adults near you, while developing existing skills and learning new ones in a supportive environment, then why not get in touch?

-To learn more about becoming a Read Easy Management Team Volunteer or a Volunteer Coordinator in Cornwall or to have a chat about what it entails please contact Cathy Smith, Volunteer Recruiter Cornwall on cornwallrecruiter@readeasy.org.uk.
+To learn more about becoming a Read Easy Management Team Volunteer in Cornwall or to have a chat about what it entails please contact:

 Volunteers are required to have an account on the website to complete this form.